 Joint Proof of Concept Fund

-The Higher Education Funding Council for England (HEFCE) has provided the College with funds to support knowledge exchange from Institutions to Business.
-Imperial Innovations is the technology commercialisation partner for Imperial College London.
-They work with staff at Imperial College London and help turn their research and ideas into new businesses or technology opportunities.
+The Higher Education Funding Council for England (HEFCE) provided the College with funds to support knowledge exchange from Institutions to Business.
+Imperial Innovations were the technology commercialisation partner for Imperial College London.

-The College is partnering with Imperial Innovations combining part of the HEIF allocation with Innovations strategic funds to provide a £500,000 Innovation, Market and Impact Fund to support further development of research outcomes generated at the College.
-Funding should enable projects to advance sufficiently in order to able to attract additional appropriate support to permit further progress.
+The College is partnered with Imperial Innovations combining part of the HEIF allocation with Innovations strategic funds to provide a £500,000 Innovation, Market and Impact Fund to support further development of research outcomes generated at the College.
+Projects were supported that could demonstrate that they could advance sufficiently with the requested funds in order to able to attract additional appropriate support to permit further progress.

-The fund will support development of innovations that have arisen from College research.
-HEIF proof of concept funds will be able to support activities that:
+The fund supported development of innovations that had arisen from College research.
+HEIF proof of concept funds were able to support activities that:

 - Have progressed research outcomes beyond the stage where it is applicable to be supported by either RCUK funded Impact Acceleration Accounts or Confidence in Concept funds;